bambuco/moodle-block_vitrina/README.txt

 IN VERSION
 =============
+2023042616:
+- Change enrolment when change enrol state in premiumenrolledcourse.
+- Unenroll premium users if their membership expires.

 2023042615:
 - Moodle code rules applied.
 - Enrollment date for premium courses ends when the membership ends.